 Mechanical Design Technology Degree and Training Program Info

 Mechanical design technology is used in industrial production to ensure that items are designed and engineered in a way that maximizes manufacturing efficiency and consumer satisfaction.
-The field requires highly trained, detail-oriented professionals who enjoy using mechanical design and engineering concepts to solve production problems.
 Studying this field at the associate's degree level can prepare students to work as mechanical designers and drafters, as well as engineering technicians, but not engineers.
 At the bachelor's degree level, students can enroll in programs in engineering, engineering technology or industrial technology management, which will all prepare them for different careers.
-At the master's degree level, engineering programs are available with a concentration option in mechanical design, and to enroll in such a program a student must typically hold a bachelor's degree in engineering.
+At the master's degree level, engineering programs are available with a concentration option in mechanical design; to enroll in such a program, a student must typically hold a bachelor's degree in engineering.

 Associate of Applied Science Degree in Mechanical Design Technology